vasi/xmoto-build/README.txt

 INSTRUCTIONS

+Install Xcode 3, the prefix I prefer is /Library/Xcode3.
+To install it on a recent version of OS X: http://lapcatsoftware.com/articles/xcode3onmountainlion.html

 Open the terminal, and cd into the parent directory of this README.
 Then run ./build.sh .
 You will end up with a nice .dmg containing X-Moto in the 'build' directory.

 To build multi-arch for distribution, I recommend using dist.sh .
 Note that 64-bit builds require Mercurial (hg) to be present: http://mercurial.selenic.com/